Chapter 13 Payment Plan: Requirements for Confirmation

 The plan contains information about:

-The actual content of the plan will depend on the debtor's financial state.
+The actual content of the plan depends on the debtor's financial state.

 Plan Length: the Applicable Commitment Period